SuperblocksHQ/superblocks-lab-wiki/Issue-Tracking.md

 ## Duplicates
 Duplicate bugs are closed with a comment `duplicates #issue`.
 Please try to reference an earlier issue **unless** a later issue is more appropriate (has more context, better scenarios, repro steps, etc.).

-## Consistent labels across vscode repositories

-Visual Studio Code consists of multiple repositories and we should use consistent work flows and labels across all our repositories.